squinkylabs/Demo/README.md

 We hope to keep general information in this repo, instead of putting it into the main SquinkyLabs VCV Module repo.

+New: There are two new modules, FILTER1 and SHAPER1.
+They are not documented yet.
+SHAPER1 shows how easy it is to create an oversampling wave-shaper with low aliasing.

 ## Table of contents

 1. [Plugin Licensing Issues](./docs/license-issues.md)